How Pulmozyme® (dornase alfa) CF Treatment Works

 Help physically loosen and move mucus out of the airway

 Your doctor may have given you several different medicines and each has a different purpose.
-You should always take Pulmozyme as prescribed to help thin and loosen mucus.
+You should always take Pulmozyme as prescribed.
+In laboratory studies, Pulmozyme helped make mucus thinner and looser.
 On the next page, you’ll learn why it’s important to take your Pulmozyme as directed.

 *Enzymes are proteins created by the body to help speed up chemical reactions (such as the breakdown of molecules).